 Addiction is not the only area where programs are designed to do one thing despite being sold to the public and called by a name that implies they are supposed to solve that problem.

 Having angered half the world with my posts on prayer and the role of spirituality in recovery I might as well anger the rest of the world with some comments about the defects in our political system.

 Most drug treatment programs are not meant to get addicts off drugs!

 Does that surprise you?
-It is only very recently and among a very a small number of people; that addiction, alcoholism and related impulse control disorders like compulsive gambling have come to be regarded as diseases.
+It is only very recently and among a very small number of people; that addiction, alcoholism, and related impulse control disorders like compulsive gambling have come to be regarded as diseases.

 Some examples of possible treatments

 Methadone maintenance is not designed to cure addiction.
 It is designed to reduce crime.
 The goal in this and most other drug and alcohol treatment programs is now and always has been on crime prevention.